AriFordsham/GHCWiki/pattern-synonyms/associating-synonyms.md

 ```

-THIS SECTION IS VERY SUSPECT

 In this example, `P` is once again polymorphic in the constructor `f`.
 It might
 seem that we should only allow `P` when there is an instance for `C Identity`
 in scope.
 However, we completely ignore class constraints as a user may
-provide an orphan instance whichs allows the pattern to be used.
+provide an orphan instance which allows the pattern to be used.
+Despite this,
+it is more conservative and perhaps less surprising to require that the correct
+instance is in scope.

 It may seen like we should not allow any synonym which is polymorphic in the